zwbetz-gh/zwbetz/content/blog/simple-pleasures/index.md

 1. When your dog gets happy when you first drive up
 1. Drinking water after a run
 1. Full tank of gas
-1. Fountain Coke or Diet Coke from McDonald’s
+1. Fountain Coke or Diet Coke from McDonald's
 1. Cup of coffee at day break
 1. Putting the last puzzle piece in place
 1. All my kids sitting in church on Sundays